awarbler/CSE212-Final-AW/1-topic.md

                 return self.items.pop(0)
     ```

-6. Create a peek method
+6. Initialize a peek method
     - It is similar to the dequeue, except it will not be updated.
     - We are not removing the element.
     - Every time the same element will be returned.